Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Abstract

 \section{Abstract}

 Fine-tuning large language models (LLMs) on human preferences, typically through reinforcement learning from human feedback (RLHF), has proven successful in enhancing their capabilities.
-However, ensuring the safety of LLMs during the fine-tuning remains a critical concern, and mitigating the potential conflicts in safety and helpfulness is costly in RLHF.
+However, ensuring the safety of LLMs during fine-tuning remains a critical concern, and mitigating the potential conflicts in safety and helpfulness is costly in RLHF.
 To address this issue, we propose a supervised learning framework called \textit{{\oursfull} ({\ours})}, which re-parameterizes a joint RLHF objective of both safety and helpfulness into a single supervised learning objective.
-In the supervised optimization, a labeling function is used to capture global preferences ranking to balance both safety and helpfulness.
-To evaluate \textit{{\ours}}, we develop a benchmark including comprehensive discriminative and generative tasks for helpfulness and harmlessness.
+In supervised optimization, a labeling function is used to capture the global preferences ranking to balance both safety and helpfulness.
+To evaluate \textit{{\ours}}, we develop a benchmark that includes comprehensive discriminative and generative tasks for helpfulness and harmlessness.
 The results indicate that our method significantly outperforms existing approaches in both safety and helpfulness.
-Moreover, \textit{{\ours}} eliminates the need for human prompting and annotation in LLM fine-tuning while achieving the same level of safety as methods that heavily rely on human labor, with less than 10\% of the computational resources.
-The training recipes and models will be released.
+Moreover, {\ours} achieves the same level of safety as methods that heavily rely on human labor \rebuttal{ with less than 10\% of the computational resources and human prompting and annotation process. } The training recipes can be found here: \url{https://github.com/wx-zhang/bfpo}.

 Warning: This paper contains offensive or harmful content.